 How can I keep cats out of garden beds?

 Hardiness Zone: 5a

-By Lois from Toledo, OH
+By lois whiteman from Toledo, OH

 Sprinkle hot pepper on ground.
 Also Moth Balls work well and also spraying ammonia on the ground.
 I like the hot pepper myself.
 Good Luck and God Bless!